steve-lievens/hazelcast-client/README.md

 In the Hazelcast management center, you can monitor which maps are being created and how many objects are there.
 You can even do a query on a key to see the contents of the object.

+This client application has several environment variables that can be set to change its behaviour.

+HAZELCAST_HOST=<ip address or hostname of cluster>
+HAZELCAST_CLUSTERNAME=<name of the cluster>
+HAZELCAST_MAPNAME=<map name for the data>
+USERINTERFACE_LOGOURL=<URL to a logo, like http://hostname/logo.png>
+USERINTERFACE_TABLEHEADER=<Text that will sit on top of the transactions table>